-Celebration of Life – Honor the Life of a Loved One with Happiness, Laughter and Joy
+Celebration of Life – Honour the Life of a Loved One with Happiness, Laughter and Joy

 Nowadays, you have the option of a third approach, Celebration of Life.
 Unlike a sombre funeral where the focus is typically on death, here your guests emphasize the joyful aspects of the lost loved one.
 Filled with laughter and anecdotes, this ceremony can be held in a standalone manner, or integrated into a traditional funeral or memorial service.
 Here is a quick glance at the possibilities and preparation needed, if you wish to arrange this ceremony.